soerenmetje/singularity-in-docker/Readme.md

 # Singularity in Docker

-Build Singularity images and run Singularity container inside a Docker container.
+Build Singularity images and run Singularity containers inside a Docker container.

 The source code is available on [Github](https://github.com/soerenmetje/singularity-in-docker).